Create DIY vinyl window silhouettes for Halloween

 Designing the window

-Next, I added images from the library to fill the “window.”
-I liked the idea of a witches hat (image #M3BCE4) floating over a cauldron (image #ME44290F), so Christi could “step into” the hat whenever she walked across her living room.
-Then, there’s this ghost cat (image #MF74967C) I found in the library.
-It had to go into the window too.
+Be sure to measure the window before you start designing your window scene.
+I added images from our Design Space library to fill the entire space.
+I liked the idea of a witches hat floating over a cauldron, so Christi could “step into” the hat whenever she walked across her living room.
+Then I found a ghost cat image in the Design Space library– I knew it had to go into the window too.

 After you slice, delete the extraneous layers from the slice and continue to Make It!
 If you prefer to save a little of your precious vinyl material, attach like colors and rotate each piece to fit the maximum cut area in the most efficient manner.
 I like doing this to keep from producing too much waste, but it’s certainly a time suck.

-A few bloody handprints for embellishment
+A few bloody handprints as an embellishment

 What’s a haunted house without a few creepy handprints?